Alik Griffin

 Bokeh is nice.
 Soft and smooth most of the time.
 10 aperture blades always look nice.

-You do get that field curvature, so the focus plane is not super even.
+You do get that field curvature, so the focus plane is not super-even.
 You can see this in the last shot of the grid.
-The Fujifilm 35mm f1.4 does this too and it always made for a cool effect.
-You get that deeper-looking depth towards the center shifts more shallow towards the edges.
+The Fujifilm 35mm f1.4 does this too, and it always made for a cool effect.
+You get that deeper-looking depth towards the center shifts more shallow toward the edges.

-Whereas if you compare it to a Nikon Z 50mm or Sony GM, you’ll get an almost perfectly straight and even focus depth across the whole lens.
-This often produces a 3D cutout effect, whereas, in these lower element lenses, you get a 3-dimensional tonal pop effect.
-These simpler lenses often use fewer elements, so you get better color and tonal details, as long as the class and coatings are good.
-These two looks lenses produce often get confused, 3d pop, lens pop, etc, but there is a massive difference to these two styles of depth a lens can render.
-I like them both for different reasons and different occasions.
+If you compare it to a Nikon Z 50mm or Sony GM, you’ll get an almost perfectly straight and even focus depth across the whole lens.
+This often produces a 3D cutout effect, whereas, in these lower-element lenses, you get a 3-dimensional tonal pop effect.
+These simpler lenses often use fewer elements, so you get better color and tonal details as long as the class and coatings are good.
+These two look lenses often get confused, such as 3D pop, lens pop, etc., but there is a massive difference between these two styles of depth a lens can render.
+I like them both for different reasons and on different occasions.

-On this lens, you do get a bit of a swirl too which you will see if you have a really detailed background and of course some cats-eye bokeh along the edges.
+On this lens, you do get a bit of a swirl, too, which will show if you have a detailed background and, of course, some cats-eye bokeh along the edges.

 ISO 400, f1.4, 1/600